Contents

 In some cases, we may be able to provide your requested financial hardship assistance immediately without contacting you.
 We’ll send you a notification in writing, but this may take up to seven business days.
 In these circumstances there will be the following impacts on your credit card and any periodical payments or direct debits you have for accounts affected by the hardship assistance:

-• If you have a direct debit or periodical payment for a home loan or a personal loan account, we’ll pause it during the hardship assistance period.
+- If you have a direct debit or periodical payment for a home loan or a personal loan account, we’ll pause it during the hardship assistance period.
 If you’re agreeing to a payment arrangement, we’ll enter a temporary direct debit or periodical payment to make those payments while you have the arrangement.
-When your arrangement ends, your normal direct debit/periodical payment will resume.
+When your arrangement ends, your normal direct debit and periodical payments will resume.

 A financial hardship arrangement is an agreement between you and your lender to adjust your repayment obligations when something has happened that has affected your ability to pay them.